Technische-Natuurkunde-HvA/inverted-pendulum-team-3/README.md

 - README.md # Technical repo overview for GitHub users

 ## 1. Project Motivation AFMAKEN
 Inverted pendulums are very wildly used in society and an important factor in our daily life.
-It's a system that balances and uses control theory...
+It's a system that balances and uses control theory to stabilize mechanical structures.
+You can find it robots, buildings,

 ---
 ## 2. System Overview`of the mechanical and electrical setup LINK